Bitcoin is a cryptocurrency that operates on a decentralized database called blockchain.

 Bitcoin Pizza is another important milestone in the history of Bitcoin, as it marked the first time bitcoins were used as a medium of exchange for a real-world transaction.
 On May 22, 2010, a programmer named Laszlo Hanyecz made history by using 10,000 bitcoins to buy two pizzas.
 The transaction became known as "Bitcoin Pizza Day" and is now commemorated every year on May 22.

 Who created Bitcoin?

 Satoshi Nakamoto's identity remains a mystery.
 Satoshi could be a person or a group of developers anywhere in the world.
 The name is of Japanese origin, but Satoshi's mastery of English has led many to believe that he or she is from an English-speaking country.

 Did Satoshi invent blockchain technology?

-Bitcoin actually combines a number of existing technologies that had been around for some time.
-This concept of a chain of blocks wasn’t born with Bitcoin.
-The use of unalterable data structures like this can be traced back to the early 90s when Stuart Haber and W. Scott Stornetta proposed a system for timestamping documents.
-Much like the blockchains of today, it relied on cryptographic techniques to secure data and to prevent it from being tampered with.
+Bitcoin combines a number of existing technologies that have been around for a long time, and this includes blockchain technology.
+The use of such immutable data structures can be traced back to the early 1990s when Stuart Haber and W. Scott Stornetta proposed a system for time-stamping documents.
+Much like today's blockchains, it relied on cryptographic techniques to secure data and prevent it from being tampered with.